I guess you could call me a wounded healer. I help recovering superwomen get out of their Spanx and back into their sparkle.

 I love tapping into that unadulterated omnipresent support system!
 My Girlfriend Voice doesn’t require any fancy equipment, a guru in Beverly Hills or even a trip to a remote mountain top.
 No talent is required.
 You just need the willingness to hear the voice inside you.

-My Girlfriend Voice is a community where we focus on developing your inner whisperer.
+My Girlfriend Voice is a community where we focus on developing your Inner Whisperer, your Inner Mentor.
 It’s a platform where curiosity breeds compassion.
 I still dance with my demons so writing and illustrating My Girlfriend Voice helps hold me accountable.
 Old habits die hard, Girlfriend, and it is easy to return the that old comfortable sorry state even knowing it’s not good for me.
 I can go back there from time to time but it’s not a place I’ll take up residence.

 I am committed to believing that everything I have been through is a gift.